Summer of 4 Ft. 2: Reception

 In its original broadcast, "Summer of 4 Ft.
 2" finished forty-second (tied with Melrose Place and Married... with Children) in the ratings for the week of May 13 to May 19, 1996, with a Nielsen rating of 8.8.
 The episode was the second highest-rated show on the Fox network that week (tied with Melrose Place and Married... with Children), following The X-Files.

 Since airing, the episode has received positive reviews from television critics.
 The authors of the book, I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote: "This episode will strike a chord with anyone that's ever tried to fit in with the crowd [...]
 Lisa gets to show the many facets of her character, and there's a superb slapstick sequence as Homer tries to dispose of a firework."

 Dave Foster of DVD Times praised the episode and said: "The episode is quite simply my favourite Lisa episode regardless of season.
 From calm to cool and fiercely aggressive, we've rarely seen Lisa so enticing as we do here, and the episode's many elements including the side stories for the other family members culminate in one of the finest this season has to offer."

 DVD Movie Guide's Colin Jacobson enjoyed the episode and said that he likes how it addresses Bart's resentment of Lisa's popularity.
 "Granted, it makes [Bart] a little too mean, but it's entertaining", he added.
 Jacobson went on to say: "Marge gets the best moment again, as I love watching her non-violent approach to the bumper cars."

 Jennifer Malkowski of DVD Verdict considered the best parts of the episode to be the scenes that feature Milhouse, particularly his yearbook message to Lisa and the scene with the Mystery Date board game.
 She concluded her review by giving the episode a grade of A.

 Voice actress Yeardley Smith has cited the episode as one of her favorite Simpsons episodes of all time.
 When The Simpsons began streaming on Disney+ in 2019, former Simpsons writer and executive producer Bill Oakley named the episode as one of the best classic Simpsons episodes to watch on the service.
 Mark Stock, writing for the website The Manual, chose the episode as one of the 10 best Simpsons episodes.
+Dennis Perkins writes "The storytelling instincts here—as in most of season seven—are flawless, the achingly lovely denouement of Lisa’s story used as a launching pad for the episode’s biggest laugh.
+As a capper to one of the show’s best seasons, 'Summer Of 4 Ft.
+2' finds everything in Springfield, even during a detour to Little Pwagmattasquarmsettport, in perfect balance."